dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 ### [Constraint of Belief Systems Leading to Monopolization of Thought and Behavior](#constraint-of-belief-systems-leading-to-monopolization-of-thought-and-behavior)

-- describe the aims behind elimination of religion and why it's moreso a monopolization of belief systems that strips people and communities of right to belief.
+- describe the aims behind elimination of religion is moreso a monopolization of belief systems that strips people and communities of freedom to belief.
   - in this way, a communist Party is essentially setting itself up as God by abusing cult of personality, even at the same time as selling itself as atheist and impartial.